cookabc/from-nand-to-tetris/chapter07/03-Implementation.md

 prompt> VMtranslator source
 ```

 &emsp;&emsp;Where <em>source</em> is either a file name of the form Xxx.vm(the extension is mandatory) or a directory name containing one or more .vm files (in which case there is no extension).
 The result of the translation is always a single assembly language file named Xxx.asm, created in the same directory as the input Xxx.
-The translated code must conformto the standard VM mapping on the Hack platform.
+The translated code must conform to the standard VM mapping on the Hack platform.